donjj10/pdsnd_github/README.md

 12/12/2019

 ### Project Title
-bikeshare
+bikeshare Data analysis

 ### Description
-This was the project for the Python section of Udacity's Programming for Data Science nano.
+This was the project for the Python section of Udacity's Programming for Data Science nanodegree.

 ### Files used
 chicago.csv [provided]